Experience the wildernesses while unplugging and connecting with your group.

 - Group members’ expectations are true to Menogyn realities.
 They should know we do not have a basketball court, there are bugs, and we get wet when it rains.
 That’s all part of the adventure.

-- The group leader and participants are prepared to help set up camp, do dishes, collect wood and work with Menogyn staff to promote the values of caring, respect, honesty and responsibility.
+- The group leader and participants are prepared to help set up camp, do dishes, collect wood and work with Menogyn staff to promote the values of caring, honesty, respect, responsibility and equity.

 - The group leader is the primary supervisor of minors.
 Menogyn staff will work with you to find the best solution if issues arise.